et7ad/esp_athan/README.md

 ## 2. Building your own device (hardware and assembly)

 If you want to assemble the clock from scratch, this section gives you the main pointers.
-The detailed wiring is in `WIRING.md` (which you don't really need because the schematic is already provided) and the parts list in `BOM.md`.
+The detailed wiring is in `WIRING.md` (which you don't really need because the schematic is already provided) and the PCB parts list is in `BOM.md` (which in turn points to the KiCad‑generated BOM files under `hardware/pcb/athanV1_PCB/`).

 ### 2.1 Hardware overview